themilnera/abuy-game/README.md

 - PostgreSQL
 - Mantine component library
 - Tabler icons
+- Stock images from places like Pexels, Unsplash, Pixabay, Shopify
 ## Goals

 - A detailed shopping site simulation that allows you to buy virtual items with virtual money, and resell them on a virtual market.